 Various images created on rocks, are dating back to the period of 150 000 years ago.
 But in the full sense of the term murals emerged in the late Paleolithic period, ie 40 - 20 thousand years ago.
 The discovery of Paleolithic art: petroglyphs, reliefs, drawings, paintings, etc., revealed artistic level of previous generations, which remained inaccessible for thousands of years.

-The age of the Saharan rock paintings is still a matter of heated debate.
+A sensational discovery flurried the Sahara rock carvings of Tassili frescoesworld several years ago.
+In the heart of the sultry Sahara discovered rock carvings of Tassili frescoes made thousands of years ago.
+6,000 BC Tassili cave paining in Sahara Desert.
+The age of the Saharan rock paintings is still a matter of Sahara rock carvings of Tassili frescoesheated debate.
 From what is known as the “Neolithic wet period”, which lasted from 9000 to 2500 BC, when much of the Sahara was habitable for humans, when the dunes were covered with grassland, supporting hippos, lions, crocodiles, zebras, giraffes, etc. The examples of Saharan rock art are paintings representing the ancient and partially extinct wildlife.

 Aegean art refers to art that was created in the Grecian lands surrounding, and the islands within, the Aegean Sea.
 Included in the category Aegean art is art of Minoan, Mycenaean and Cycladic cultures.